Ekam_logo_YS Medium.png

 Clients

 Individuals are responsible for helping ekam studio keep their personal data up to date.
-Individuals should let ekam studio know if data provided to ekam studio changes, for example if an individual moves house or changes his/her bank details.
+Individuals should let ekam studio know if data provided to ekam studio changes, for example if an individual moves house or changes bank details.

 Teachers and Directors